-File Name - Indicates the file currently stored in the file management system.

-Size - Indicates the file size.

-Modified - Indicates the date the file was last modified.

-Permission - Indicates the permission type assigned to the file.
-The possible field values are:

-Read Only - Indicates a read-only file.

-Read Write - Indicates a read-write file.

-Remove - Deletes the file, when checked.

-Rename - Permits renaming the file.
-The file name is renamed in the File Name field.

-Total Bytes - Indicates the total amount of the space currently used.

-Free Bytes - Indicates the remaining amount of the space currently free.
+- File Name Indicates the file currently stored in the file management system. - Size Indicates the file size. - Modified Indicates the date the file was last modified. - Permission Indicates the permission type assigned to the file.
+The possible field values are: - Read Only Indicates a read-only file. - Read Write Indicates a read-write file. - Remove Deletes the file. - Checked Removes the specified file from the file management system. - Unchecked Maintains the specified file in the file management system. - Rename Permits renaming the file.
+The file name is renamed in the File Name field. - Total Bytes Indicates the total amount of the space currently used. - Free Bytes Indicates the remaining amount of the space currently free.